What is junk email?

 - Adding a sender to the blocked list

-It’s a necessity to filter a user’s junk email settings in order to be safe from many malicious content and protect the user’s data.
+It’s a necessity to filter a user’s junk email settings in order to be safe from malicious content and protect the user’s data.